maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > rather than "let" given that we don't modify it anywhere else in the code.
 > Later, ESLint also notices that we are comparing the variable to itself, which
 > is a potential bug.
+>
+> The especially cool part is that many ESLint warnings are auto-fixable, so
+> ESLint can improve your code for you.

 ## Code Editor: Live reload